Dragomir-Alex/2DGame/README.md

 ## Credits

 All the assets are free-to-use, most of them were downloaded from [OpenGameArt.org](https://opengameart.org/); the source of each individual asset can be found in the game's **Credits** menu.
-I would like to thank Georgi Kanchev for creating the [TransformableHitbox2D](https://github.com/georgi-kanchev/TransformableHitbox2D) NuGet package that was used in this project's collision code for this project, as well as for helping me with debugging SFML-related issues.
+I would like to thank Georgi Kanchev for creating the [TransformableHitbox2D](https://github.com/georgi-kanchev/TransformableHitbox2D) NuGet package that was used in this project's collision code, as well as for helping me with debugging SFML-related issues.